Greater Montréal can count on a varied and well-organized transportation network. Here’s a quick overview:

 To Head Out to the Countryside or Leave the Province or Country

 Interested in taking a weekend sightseeing trip or business trip to the city of Québec, Ottawa or Toronto?
 A coach departing from the Gare d’autocars de Montréal or VIA Rail train departing from the Central Station will take you there in just a few hours.
 In a hurry?
-Head out to Montréal-Trudeau airport for a flight with Air Canada, Air Transat or Porter.
+Head out to Montréal-Trudeau airport for a flight with Air Canada, Air Transat, Porter or Westjet.

 Did you know?